 - Clinical exposure through small-group rotations in health care settings, simulation experiences, and seminars.
 This is limited to 5% of program time for all the sites.

-- Career development sessions directed toward exploration of the health professions, the admissions process, and the development of an individualized education plan.
+- Career development sessions are directed toward exploration of the health professions, the admissions process, and the development of an education plan.

-- A financial literacy and planning workshop that informs students of financial concepts and strategies.
+- A financial literacy and planning workshop that informs students of financial principles and management strategies.

-- A health policy seminar series to expose scholars to a larger view of health care, health systems, and the social determinants of health.
+- A health policy seminar series to expose scholars to current health policy issues, the policymaking process and analysis, health care financing, and the social determinants of health.

 - An introduction to interprofessional education that addresses effective collaboration across health professions.